 C.S.
 Lewis once made the comment, (and it’s worth thinking about,) that “experience is the most brutal of teachers.
 But you learn, my God do you learn.”
 We face many obstacles, run into quite a few dead ends, and along the way we learn that when we really hurt, we really start to learn some things.

-Some of our Bible teachers we listen to minimize suffering, and a lot of our own theology factors out pain and difficulty.
+Some of our Bible teachers we listen to minimize suffering, and we adopt a lot of our own theology to factor out pain and difficulty.
 But is this what the Bible teaches?
 If we read Hebrews 11, we find that life could be pretty grim for those with faith in God.